 - The work hours of the child’s guardian (or guardian’s partner) are hours when no other approved childcare service is available; or

 - The child’s guardian (or guardian’s partner) is caring for three of more children who have not yet started school.

-Families using NSW In-Home Child Care Services may apply for Child Care Benefit (CCB).
+Families using NSW In-Home Childcare Services may apply for the Child Care Benefit.
 The fee for care is calculated on an hourly rate depending on the number of children in care and the hours of care.
 Any additional costs involved in care (transport, travel to and from the parent’s home, meals and outings) are to be negotiated between the family and Educator and is not subject to Government subsidy.
-A Registration fee is payable to the In-Home Child Care Service Provider.
+A Registration fee is payable to the In-Home Childcare Service Provider.
 This service is GST exempt.

-For more information about applying for CCB and other subsidies you may be eligible for go to: the Child Care Benefit Information site
+For more information about applying for Child Care Benefit and other subsidies you may be eligible for go to: the Child Care Benefit Information website.